 speaker

 Bruce Chan

 Okay.
 All right.
-Just as a follow-up, you know, maybe a broader question.
-You know, you've all, for the most part, you know, except for you, Amy, maybe, been a bit more of a leader at the company now for about months.
-As you've kind of gotten into the guts here, is there anything that you see either to, you know, maybe the positive or the negative that, you know, changes your view of the fundamental earnings potential for the business?
+Just as a follow-up, maybe a broader question.
+You've all, for the most part, except for you, Amy, maybe been at the company now for about six months.
+As you've kind of gotten into the guts here, is there anything that you see either to maybe the positive or the negative that changes your view of the fundamental earnings potential for the business?

 speaker

 Yeah, well, this is Rick.
-I would say, you know, in terms of the assessment, the market was dramatically more volatile and weaker than we'd anticipated.
-But absolute competence and validation of the, you know, the reception from customers to the enhanced network.
-And, you know, the foundational initiatives that, or investments that we've made to advance and control our initiatives going forward are absolutely on track.
-You know, we commented on the purchasing savings as being the first thing that would have an impact on margins and, you know, we're probably 50% implemented there from a go-forward basis.
-That's kind of just taken place.
-So high degree of competence in that savings opportunity, which is targeted to be about two operating points.
-And, you know, that will occur, you know, regardless of the environment.
-So again, you know, we're absolutely confident that we're putting the framework together to do, to have better business analytics and, you know, gain efficiencies going forward that we've targeted.
+I would say, you know, in terms of the assessment, the market was dramatically more volatile and weaker than we'd anticipated. absolute competence and validation of the reception from customers to the enhanced network.
+And the foundational initiatives that are investments that we've made to advance and control our initiatives going forward are absolutely on track.
+We commented on the purchasing savings as being the first thing that would have an impact on margins and, you know, we're, we're priced 50% implemented there, uh, from a go forward basis, that's kind of just taken place.
+Um, so high, high degree of confidence, um, in that savings opportunity, which is targeted to be about two operating points.
+And, you know, that, that will occur, you know, regardless of the environment.
+Um, so again, we're absolutely confident that we're putting the framework together to have better business analytics and gain efficiencies going forward that we've targeted.

+speaker